microsoft/vscode-wiki/Virtual-Workspaces.md

 ### What are the expectations for language support with virtual workspaces?

 It's not realistic that all extensions are able to fully work with virtual resources.
-Many extensions built are on tools that require on synchronous file access and files on disk.
-It's therefore ok to only provide limited functionality.
-We are working on a UI for VS Code to indicate indicate that the Window runs in a restricted mode.
+Many extensions built are on tools that require synchronous file access and files on disk.
+It's therefore ok to only provide limited functionality, such as the 'Basic' and the 'Sigle-File' support as listed below.

+A. Basic Language Support:
+* TextMate tokenization and colorization,
+* language specific editing support: bracket pairs, comments, on enter rules, folding markers)
+* snippets

+B. Single-File Language Support:
+* document symbols (outline), folding, selection ranges
+* document highlights, semantic highlighting, document colors
+* completions, hovers, signature help, find references/declarations based on symbols on the current file and on static language libraries
+* formatting, linked editing
+* syntax validation and same-file semantic validation and code actions

+C. Full Workspace/Project Language Support
+* references across files
+* workspace symbols
+* validation of all files in the workspace/project

-The language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) just look at the open text document ('single file only').
+The rich language extensions that ship with VS Code (TypeScript, JSON, CSS, HTML, Markdown) only offer Single-File Language Support when working on virtual resources.

+We are working on a UI for VS Code to indicate that the Window runs in a restricted mode.

 ### Disabling a language extension